atrajit-sarkar/chatgpt-chatsaves/index.md

                 </div>

                 <p class="hero-description">
-                    <strong>Where AI Conversations Live Forever ✨</strong><br>
+                    <strong>Where Conversations Live Forever ✨</strong><br>
-                    Your personal archive for meaningful ChatGPT conversations.
+                    Your personal archive for meaningful chats.
-                    Join our friend quest to explore, save, and share the wisdom of AI interactions.
+                    Collect, save, and revisit every exchange in one place.
                 </p>

                 <div class="hero-stats">